Portuguese Food Guide

 When it comes to seafood, cod is at the top of the food chain in Macau.
 Every Portuguese restaurant prepares it in a million different ways, but I’ve always preferred the locally caught Macau Sole instead.

 Fresh and light, Solmar serves a tasty cut in a joint that’s just a treat to be in, with its old school 1960’s vibes front and center.
 Oh, and the wine list is pretty darn good too.

 4. Duck Rice @ Vic’s Restaurant ($138)

 The best Duck Rice in town is served up by Chef Martinho Moniz at the criminally underrated Vic’s Restaurant at Rocks Hotel.

-Mouthwateringly moist and succulent, it’s a superb mix of super tender duck and oven baked rice that’s slightly crispy, topped off with slices of smoked sausage.
-Juices from the duck escape and get absorbed into the rice, which allows extra flavour to seep into every bite.
+Mouthwateringly moist, it’s a superb mix of tender duck and oven baked rice that’s slightly crispy, topped off with slices of smoked sausage.
+During preparation, juices from the duck escape and get absorbed into the rice, which packs more flavour into every bite.
 It’s perfection on a plate.